 KEY POINT: The operations that can be carried out on values are constrained by the value's underlying object type.
+For example, subtraction is not supported for strings.

 Syntax Check: Try running the following program:

 '''

 1. year = input("Enter the current year: ")

 2. age = input("What age will you be at the end of this year : ")

 3. print("You were born in", year-age)

 '''